-UCEM has an open, fair and accessible Student Complaints Procedure (opens new window) which operates in accordance with the principles of the OIA Good Practice Framework to encourage the prompt resolution of problems at the earliest possible stage.
+UCEM has an open, fair and accessible Student Complaints Procedure which operates in accordance with the principles of the OIA Good Practice Framework to encourage the prompt resolution of problems at the earliest possible stage.
+UCEM's Student Complaints Procedure is available on the UCEM website (opens new window).